mediapills/cloud-custodian/docs/source/gcp/examples/dns-policy.rst

-DNS - Notify if logging is disabled in DNS Policy
+DNS - Notify if Logging is Disabled in DNS Policy
 =================================================

-Custodian can check logging state in DNS Policy.
+A policy is a collection of DNS rules applied to one or more Virtual Private Cloud resources.
+Custodian can check logging state in DNS policies and report those which violate an established logging convention.

+Note that the ``notify`` action requires a Pub/Sub topic to be configured.
 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 .. code-block:: yaml